JasonTrespel/mycode-instructor-solutions/ansible/small_challenges/challenge01.md

 ## Part 3: Bonus
 1. Modify your playbook to target the planetexpress group (exclude Farnsworth).
 Create a new task that sends a GET request to an API, but then places the response into a file.
 Copy the file to the target machines.

+## Part 4: Xtra Bonus
+1. Slice through the JSON response and return the value to a key of your choosing.
+Read the API documentation to see what keys are available.